 - 7. V. Curtis: The Frataraka Coins of Persis: Bridging the Gap between Achaemenid and Sasanian Persia, in: World of Achaemenid Persia.
 London, 2010, p.
 379-394.

 - 8. Ibid: Religious Iconography on Ancient Iranian Coins, in: After Alexander: Central Asia before Islam, eds.
 J. Cribb and G. Herrmann, Oxford, 2007, p.
 413-434.

 - 9. Ph.
 Davies: Memories of Ancient Israel.
 Louisville and Kentucky, 2008.

-- 12. I. Finkelstein: The Forgotten Kingdom.
+- 12. Ibid: The Forgotten Kingdom.
 The Archaeology and History of Northern Israel.
 Atlanta, 2013.

 - 13. Ibid: Hasmonean Realities behind Ezra, Nehemiah, and Chronicles.
 Atlanta, 2018.

 - 19. Ibid: Jewish Historiography and Scripture in the Hellenistic Period, in: Did Moses Speak Attic?
 Jewish Historiography and Scripture in the Hellenistic Period, ed. by L. Grabbe.
-Sheffield, 2001, pp. 129-155.
+Sheffield, 2001, p.
+129-155.